-ANTH 1102 Introduction to Anthropology 3-0- 3 An introduction to the origins, evolution, and present-day adaptations of the world's peoples.
-Emphasis on the study of fossils, archaeological remains, and culturally diverse lif ANTH 1102H Introduction to Anthropology, Honors 3-0- 3 Fundamentals of anthropology, with particular focus on such disciplinary subfields as physical anthropology, archaeology, and cultural anthropology.
-Emphasis is on the employ yment of the anthropological perspective, and the application of anthropological concepts and d models to contemporary issues and problems.
-ANTH 3010 Physical Anthropology 3-0- 3 Prerequisites: ANTH 1102 or permission of instructor.
-The study of the b origins of the human species.
-An emphasis is placed on human evolution, genetics, p primatology, and the interaction between culture and biology.
-ANTH 3020 Culture and Personality 3-0- 3 Prerequisites: ANTH 1102 or permission of instructor.
-A cross-cultural surve relationship between culture and personality.
-Attention is directed to the inte cultural and social variables in the development of identity.
-Specific foci includ illness, aggression, altered states of consciousness, and individual adaptation to socia ANTH 3030 Archaeological Techniques 2 - 2 - 3 Prerequisite: ANTH 1102 or permission of instructor.
-An introduction to the and techniques of archaeology as well as their practical application.
-Students will pa articipate in fieldwork, including archaeological survey, excavation, and laboratory analysis.
-ANTH 3040 Cultural Anthropology 3-0- 3 Prerequisite: ANTH 1102 or permission of instructor.
-An introduction to the cultural anthropology through a cross-cultural analysis of cultural systems and socia zations.
+ANTH 1102 Introduction to Anthropology 3-0-3 An introduction to the origins, evolution, and present-day adaptations of the world's peoples.
+Emphasis on the study of fossils, archaeological remains, and culturally diverse life ways.
+ANTH 1102H Introduction to Anthropology, Honors 3-0-3 Fundamentals of anthropology, with particular focus on such disciplinary subfields as physical anthropology, archaeology, and cultural anthropology.
+Emphasis is on the employment of the anthropological perspective, and the application of anthropological concepts and models to contemporary issues and problems.
+ANTH 3010 Physical Anthropology 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
+The study of the biological origins of the human species.
+An emphasis is placed on human evolution, genetics, primatology, and the interaction between culture and biology.
+ANTH 3020 Culture and Personality 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
+A cross-cultural survey of the relationship between culture and personality.
+Attention is directed to the interplay of cultural and social variables in the development of identity.
+Specific foci include mental illness, aggression, altered states of consciousness, and individual adaptation to social change.
+ANTH 3030 Archaeological Techniques 0-8-3 Prerequisite: ANTH 1102 or permission of instructor.
+An introduction to the theory and techniques of archaeology as well as their practical application.
+Students will participate in fieldwork, including archaeological survey, excavation, and laboratory analysis.
+ANTH 3040 Cultural Anthropology 3-0-3 Prerequisite: ANTH 1102 or permission of instructor.
+An introduction to the nature of cultural anthropology through a cross-cultural analysis of cultural systems and social organizations.
 Specific theoretical approaches are applied to case materials from cultural systems around the world including those within our society.
 ANTH 3070 Magic, Religion, and Witchcraft 3-0-3 Prerequisite: ANTH 1102 or permission of instructor.
-A cross-cultural survey of ies of religious expression.
-Emphasis is placed on ritual, mythic, and symbolic dime nsions of religion and the way religion interrelates with other social institutions.
-202 ANTH 3090 Africa: Inequalitis Past and Present 3-0-3 Also Offered as AFAM 3090.
-Prerequisite: ANTH 1102 or permission of ins The study and problems of social stratification in Africa from pre-colonial to mode Special attention will be paid to both intranational institutions (e.g., kinship, c. lass, and ethnicity) and international political economy.
-3-0- 3 ANTH 3120 Archaeology of Eastern North America Prerequisites: ANTH 1102 or permission of instructor.
-A study of cultural development of the study of the in eastern North America, employing archaeological, ethnohistorical, and historical tives.
-The temporal boundaries are the arrival of humans in the region until the ni neteentn century.
+A cross-cultural survey of varieties of religious expression.
+Emphasis is placed on ritual, mythic, and symbolic dimensions of religion and the way religion interrelates with other social institutions.
+ANTH 3090 Africa: Inequalitis Past and Present 3-0-3 Also Offered as AFAM 3090.
+Prerequisite: ANTH 1102 or permission of instructor.
+The study and problems of social stratification in Africa from pre-colonial to modern times.
+Special attention will be paid to both intranational institutions (e.g., kinship, class, and ethnicity) and international political economy.
+ANTH 3120 Archaeology of Eastern North America 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
+A study of cultural development in eastern North America, employing archaeological, ethnohistorical, and historical perspectives.
+The temporal boundaries are the arrival of humans in the region until the nineteenth century.
 Native American and Euroamerican culture history will be explored.
-3-0- 3 ANTH 3130 Indians of North America Prerequisites: ANTH 1102 or permission of instructor.
-A survey of the life North American Indians following contact with Europeans.
-Groups from all re North America are included, and the course examines native lifestyles at particular time.
-Primary amphasis is on any representation and economy of each of time.
-Primary emphasis is on environmental adaptation and economy of each g addition, social and political organization, religion, material culture, arts, and other a spects of culture are discussed.
+ANTH 3130 Indians of North America 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
+A survey of the lifestyles of North American Indians following contact with Europeans.
+Groups from all regions of North America are included, and the course examines native lifestyles at particular points in time.
+Primary emphasis is on environmental adaptation and economy of each group; in addition, social and political organization, religion, material culture, arts, and other aspects of culture are discussed.